Umbrella companies and IR35 rules: what you need to know

 Legislation updates for umbrella companies

-On 21 July 2025, following up on the consultation on tackling non-compliance in the umbrella company market, the Government published draft legislation meaning end clients, agencies and umbrella companies could be jointly and severally liable for correct PAYE/NIC compliance from 6 April 2026.
+Following up on from the consultation on tackling non-compliance in the umbrella company market, the draft legislation in Finance Bill (No. 2) 2024-26 means end clients, agencies and umbrella companies could be jointly and severally liable for correct PAYE/NIC compliance from 6 April 2026.

 Recognising the role of compliant umbrella companies, the Government has rightly rejected calls to ban umbrella companies completely.
-In theory, the new rules should mean little practical change for all parties where the umbrella company accurately operates PAYE on the workers – so compliant companies may not see much impact.
+In theory, the new rules should mean little practical change for all parties where the umbrella company or employment agency accurately operates PAYE on their employees and ‘workers’ – so compliant companies may not see much impact.

-However, for agencies and end clients using the workers, there will be new risks and, for the prudent, a greater administrative burden in checking that the umbrella company is operating PAYE correctly.
+However, for agencies and end clients using such labour, there will be new risks and, for the prudent, a greater administrative burden in checking that the umbrella company is operating PAYE correctly.

 How the new rules will work

-As now, the umbrella company will retain the primary responsibility for deduction PAYE and NIC from the pay of the workers they supply.
+As now, the umbrella company will retain the primary responsibility for deduction PAYE and NIC from the pay of their employees they supply on to clients.
 However, if this does not happen, the responsibility to account for PAYE and NIC will shift to the recruitment company.
 If there is no recruitment company in the chain, the responsibility will sit with the end engager organisation (for whom the work is carried out).

 The new liability will not apply to non-UK resident end clients, agencies or umbrella companies, however, but where there is at least one UK resident party in the chain, that party will be liable.